GeoscienceAustralia/hiperseis/receiver_fn/README.md

 ## Plotting station map and the ray piercing points

 The **plot_map.py** draws a station map and piercing points of the receiver functions.
 It is highly adaptable plotting routine with use of high-resolution topography and automatic adjustment of the station name positions.
 It requires installation of `https://github.com/Phlya/adjustText` for better results.

+## Visualization and extraction of RF for inversion

+The program to visualize and extract RF for inversion is **extract_rf.py** The RF input file must be specified within the body of the program.
+It shows different stacking options and allows to extract specific station as ASCII file for further inversion